javalce/eslint-config/README.md

 - [ESLint Flat Config](https://eslint.org/docs/latest/use/configure/configuration-files) file format
 - Does not lint `.gitignore` listed files (I think that if you don't want to track a file, you don't want to lint it)
 - Designed to work with TypeScript, React, Next.js, Node.js, and more smoothly out of the box
-- Actomatically loads the config for the framework you are using
+- Automatically loads the config for the framework you are using
 - Some rules can be auto-fixed with `eslint --fix`
 - Uses some stylistic rules to make your code more readable and consistent